Ghost (1990 film): Plot

-Sam visits Oda Mae, who has become popular with ghosts trying to contact the living.
+Sam visits Oda Mae, who has become popular with ghosts trying to contact the living, and sees another ghost possess Oda Mae but be exhausted by the effort.
 He convinces her to pose as Rita Miller to withdraw the drug money, which she reluctantly donates to charity.
 Molly sees the transaction occur during a visit to the bank.
 As Carl panics over the missing money, Sam uses his abilities to torment him.
 Carl visits Molly to discuss the haunting, and she unwittingly reveals that Oda Mae withdrew the money.
-While Molly is upstairs, Sam attacks Carl until he threatens to kill Molly if the money is not returned that night.
-Carl and Willie travel to confront Oda Mae, but Sam warns her to hide.
-He then terrorizes Willie, causing him to run into the road and be struck by a car.
-Shadowy figures appear and drag Willie's screaming ghost away.
+While Molly is upstairs, Sam attacks Carl, who threatens to kill Molly if the money is not returned that night.
+Carl and Willie travel to confront Oda Mae, but Sam warns her to hide and then terrorizes Willie, causing him to run into the road and be struck by a car.
+Shadowy figures drag Willie's screaming ghost away.

-Oda Mae and Sam return to Molly's apartment, where Sam levitates a penny to convince Molly he is truly present.
+Oda Mae and Sam return to Molly's apartment, where Sam levitates a penny to convince Molly he is present.
 After Molly calls the police, Oda Mae allows Sam to possess her so he can dance with Molly.
 However, the possession leaves him weakened and unable to help when Carl breaks into the apartment.
-Carl takes Molly hostage and demands the drug money, but Sam recovers in time to attack him.
+Carl takes Oda Mae and Molly hostage and demands the drug money, but Sam recovers in time to attack him.
 In a panic, Carl swings a suspended metal hook towards Sam and tries to escape through a window.
-The hook swings back and shatters the window pane, causing a large shard of glass to impale and kill him.
-Sam watches a group of shadowy figures appear and drag Carl's ghost away.
+However, the hook swings back and shatters the window pane, causing a large shard of glass to impale and kill him.
+Sam witnesses the shadowy figures dragging Carl's ghost away.

 As Sam checks on Molly and Oda Mae, the beam of light returns, allowing them both to see and hear him.
-Sam thanks Oda Mae for all her help and shares a kiss with Molly, telling her he loves her.
+Sam thanks Oda Mae for her help and kisses Molly, telling her he loves her.
 She responds, "Ditto", and Sam walks into the light.